-For more information, contact BPA adviser Lori Brinker at (330) 684-8730.
+For more information, contact Student Services & Support at 330-684-8900.

 25 and Over Club

 The 25 and Over Club is a support group for adult learners.
 In an informal and friendly atmosphere, students share their concerns about returning to school, offer one another encouragement, exchange ideas and meet others with similar interests.
 Topics of special interest to the adult student are featured each week.